Arizona Probate Law

 - Use of a properly funded Revocable Living Trust.
 A Revocable Living Trust is probably the most common estate planning tool used to avoid probate and speed estate administration upon a death.

 Arizona has adopted a statute, ARS 14-2804, that automatically invalidates a divorced spouse as beneficiary under a former spouse’s Will or Insurance policy.
 Where there is no valid beneficiary under an insurance policy, an estate may need to be probated to collect the policy proceeds and distribute to the heirs or beneficiaries of the estate.

 Contact Us To Speak With An Experienced Phoenix Probate Attorney

-Contact our office at 602-277-4441 or e-mail us using the “contact us” utility on our website or at email@example.com to speak with one of our experienced probate lawyers.
+Contact us using the form on this page or call 602-277-4441 to speak with one of our experienced probate lawyers.
 We will be pleased to meet with you, review your circumstances and help you decide if a probate is needed or if there is a better option for the speedy administration of an estate.

 Additional Information About Probate